 Consistency across a variety of dishes like this is rarely seen, yet Giant does it with a perceived sense of simplicity and ease.
 But that sh*t ain’t easy, which makes us appreciate it even more.
 That trait is also clearly carried over to the staff, who is friendly, knowledgable, and will help out if you need.

 So accept Giant for what it is - a great restaurant with delicious food, an enjoyable atmosphere, and no unnecessary tricks.
-The kind of place so good we didn't need a single dick joke to get the point across.
+The kind of place so good we didn’t need a single immature joke to get the point across.

 A creamy uni inside comes with a crispy shell.
 If you like uni, you’re going to love these one-bite fried shooters.

 Good biscuits, but nothing more than a filler dish.
 Whether or not you need these depends on how much you like biscuits.

 Both sweet and spicy peppers in a pool of olive oil with some honey butter.
 At any other restaurant these would be a can’t miss, but we prefer the other veggie dishes here.
 That’s not a bad thing to say, it’s just a thing we’re saying.